 Sennheiser PXC 450 Consumer Reviews

 The PXC 450 has received many more five-star reviews compared to a low number of one-star reviews.
 Most of these negative reviews are simply the result of rather unrealistic expectations.

 But for those who took the time to compare the PXC 450 with other noise-cancellation headphones, the PXC 450 almost always comes out on top when it comes to sound quality, noise-cancellation, and comfort.

 Sennheiser PXC 450 Price

 There was a time when the typical Sennheiser PXC 450 review whined about how expensive these Sennheiser noise cancelling headphones were.
-After all, $450 was a fair amount of money.
-But nowadays the price range is actually much more affordable, and you can get them for less than $300.

 So essentially, you get two of the most important features you value—noise cancellation and sound quality—without having to pay through the nose.
 And the comfort is quite good too.
 All in all, for those on the go, this is more than a fair price for some peace and…well, not quiet.
 More like peace and music.
 You’ll find that your travels will be much less stressful, so don’t leave home without your PXC 450.